 AGRI259 - Technology in Agriculture

-259-2 to 40 Technology in Agriculture.
-For credit earned in technical or occupational proficiency above the high school level (by departmental evaluation).
+For credit earned in technical or occupational proficiency above the high school level (by School evaluation).

-333-2 Agriculture and Forestry Environmental Problems.
 An overview course directed at the environmental problems of food, fiber, and forest products, production and processing and their potential solutions.
-A team taught course within the College of Agricultural Sciences.
+A team taught course within the College of Agricultural, Life, and Physical Sciences.

-351-1 Ideas 2 Investigation (i2i) Project Development.
 Students will work with faculty member(s) to develop a project of research to be completed in a subsequent semester through AGRI 451.
-Course will help students identify and propose a topic/area of research relevant to their academic interests and focused on a problem or challenge within the industries and stakeholders relevant to the majors within the College of Agricultural Sciences.
+Course will help students identify and propose a topic/area of research relevant to their academic interests and focused on a problem or challenge within the industries and stakeholders relevant to the majors within the College of Agricultural, Life, and Physical Sciences.
 The process to enroll in this class is highly competitive and enrollment is restricted to consent of faculty and i2i Review Committee.
 May be repeated for a total of two hours.

-388-1 to 16 (1 to 8 per semester) International Studies in Agriculture.
 Course work undertaken as a part of an approved University residential study program abroad.
 May be taken for a maximum of eight semester hours per semester and may be repeated for a maximum of 16 semester hours.
-Special approval needed from the College of Agricultural Sciences or department within the college.
+Special approval needed from the College of Agricultural, Life, and Physical Sciences or School within the college.